-Gary and Andrea, Orcadians and husband and wife, started making homemade gin as a Christmas gift for family and friends.
-Realising how much they enjoyed the process and going by the feedback they received from family and friends, The Orkney Gin Company was established.
+Gary and Andrea Watt, Orcadians and husband and wife, started making homemade gin as a Christmas gift for family and friends.
+Realising how much they enjoyed the process and going by the feedback they received from family and friends, The Orkney Gin Company was established, which now includes their daughter Erin.

 Johnsmas Gin presented in a reusable stoneware bottle is inspired by the long, clear days of an Orkney Summer where the sun barely sets behind the standing stones of the Ring of Brodgar.
 Fragrant, fresh and light, Johnsmas Gin is crafted using a variety of handpicked seasonal botanicals from the islands and beyond to capture the clean and refreshing floral notes of midsummer.
 Traditionally marked by bonfires, festivals, and music, this time of year is steeped in traditional Orkney folklore.